 Overview of Fisher Investments

-What types of clients does Fisher Investments firm serve?
+What types of clients does Fisher Investments serve?

 To open an account with Fisher Investments, you typically need to invest at least $500,000.
 However, the firm states that, at its discretion, it may be willing to work with clients who have less.
 The firm also offers a WealthBuilder account that targets investors with at least $200,000 in investable assets.

 Nearly half of Fisher Investments’ assets under management come from high net worth individuals.
-It also has 32,295 clients who are not considered high net worth individuals.
-The SEC defines high net worth individuals as those who have at least $750,000 invested, so it’s possible to meet Fisher Investments’ $500,000 minimum without technically being a high net worth individual.
+The U.S. Securities and Exchange Commission (SEC) defines high net worth individuals as those who have at least $750,000 invested, so it’s possible to meet Fisher Investments’ $500,000 minimum, or to have a WealthBuilder account, without technically being a high net worth individual.